-Adrian Matias Bacong, PhD, MPH is a postdoctoral research scholar with the Stanford University School of Medicine - Division of Cardiovascular Medicine and the Center for Asian Health Research and Education.
+Adrian Matias Bacong, PhD, MPH is a postdoctoral research scholar with the Stanford University School of Medicine - Division of Cardiovascular Medicine and the Center for Asian Health Research and Education (CARE).
+Dr. Bacong currently serves as the Associate Program Director for the Stanford CARE Scholars Program.
 His research explores the intersections of immigration and structural racism on health, specifically among Asian individuals.
 His work also examines health disparities by immigration/citizenship status and among racially minoritized individuals.
 His work has been published in the Journal of Epidemiology and Community Health, Journal of Health and Social Behavior, and Social Science and Medicine - Population Health.
 Dr. Bacong graduated with this PhD in Community Health Sciences from the UCLA Fielding School of Public Health in 2022 and received his MPH in Health Promotion and Behavioral Science from the San Diego State University School of Public Health in 2016.

 Doctor of Philosophy, University of California Los Angeles (2022)

 Master of Public Health, San Diego State University (2016)

 Bachelor of Science, University of California Los Angeles (2013)

 Current Research and Scholarly Interests

 Adrian M. Bacong, PhD, MPH is a social epidemiologist by training.
 His research seeks to identify social and structural factors that underlie health inequities by race, ethnicity, and immigration status.
 Specifically, his work has explored the role of socioeconomic factors in explaining health disparities by immigrant legal status and visa type.
 Furthermore, Adrian is interested in the effects of immigration on health.
 He received a NIH F31 award (1F31MD015931-01A1) to examine factors affecting the health of Filipino migrants to the U.S. compared to Filipinos remaining in the Philippines.